 Note: Use this option if you are only interested in specific asset priorities and vulnerability scores.

-Tip: For better remediation efficiency, Kenna recommends you focus on higher priority assets and vulnerabilities.
+Tip: For better remediation efficiency, Cisco recommends you focus on higher priority assets and vulnerabilities.

 Once you have set all your SLAs, click Save and Close.